Filing for a Social Security Disability Claim based on Osteoarthritis

 Can you get disability payments for degenerative joint disease?

-You may get Social Security disability payments for degenerative joint disease if your medical condition causes abnormal functioning and physical limitations that are expected to last at least 12 months.
-A degenerative joint disease SSDI lawyer in Phoenix can help you determine whether you qualify.
+You may get Social Security Disability payments if your medical condition meets or is medically equivalent to the criteria described above, or if your medical condition causes abnormal functioning and physical limitations that are expected to last at least 12 months and preclude you from performing substantial, gainful work activity on a regular, continuing basis.
+An SSDI lawyer in Phoenix can help you determine whether you qualify.

 How bad does degenerative disc disease have to be to get disability?

 Having a degenerative disc disease alone doesn’t mean that you qualify to receive disability insurance benefits.
 It must be bad enough to show in medical imaging.
-In addition, it must limit physical functioning to the point that you need an assistive device or you are unable to use your upper extremities to perform work.
+In addition, it must limit physical functioning to the point that you are precluded from performing substantial, gainful work activity.

 How much in disability pay do you get for degenerative joint disease?

-The amount of compensation and insurance benefits you may get for degenerative joint disease depends on your employment history.
-If you can work part-time, you may receive a reduced amount of compensation.
+The amount of insurance benefits you may get for degenerative joint disease depends on your employment and earnings history.

 Can you appeal a denial of Social Security disability for degenerative joint disease?

-If yourapplication for Social Security disability for degenerative joint disease is denied, you may ask for reconsideration or appeal.
-You may choose to have an SSDI disability lawyer in AZ that is experienced in Social Security Disability Insurance law represent you.
+If your application for Social Security disability for degenerative joint disease is denied, you may ask for reconsideration or appeal.
+You may choose to have an SSDI disability lawyer in AZ who is experienced in Social Security Disability Insurance law represent you.

 How likely are you to get disability with a lawyer?

-You’re more likely to receive disability pay if you file with legal representation.
-This is because a disability law firm will likely have years of experience and knowledge for filing these applications.
+A disability law firm will likely have years of experience and knowledge for filing these types of applications.
 SSI and SSD attorneys can assist you with gathering enough information to qualify.
-Reach out to a degenerative joint disease SSDI lawyer at Pekas Smith today.

 WE SERVE